alejandrosanchezcabana/FlinkPlayground/README.md

 4. **Run the Flink job:**
    Submit the job to your Flink cluster using the following command:
    ```
-   flink run target/flink-s3-to-disk-1.0-SNAPSHOT.jar
+   flink run target/FlinkPlayground-1.0-SNAPSHOT.jar
    ```

 ## Usage

-You can customize the source and sink configurations in the `application.properties` file.
+You can customize the source and sink configurations in the `application.md` file.

 ## Dependencies